 As municipalities across the province are aware, water and wastewater systems are an expensive service to provide.
 The cost of infrastructure, maintenance, and staff is rapidly increasing along with Alberta’s booming population, and many municipalities are already struggling to fund their systems.
 This means that it is essential to know exactly how much water systems cost to operate.
 Full-cost accounting provides municipalities with a clear approach to understanding the exact costs of water services.
 Once full cost accounting has been performed, municipalities can shift toward full cost pricing, which recovers the true cost of operation from ratepayers.

 Full cost accounting

 An essential part of full cost pricing and accounting for water and wastewater services is ensuring that all water users are metered.
 According to a 2004 national study of Canadian municipalities, unmetered communities consume 75 per cent more water than full metered ones.
-Metering allows consumption based billing which helps municipalities recover costs, and provides a strong incentive for water efficiency.
+Metering allows consumption-based billing, which helps municipalities recover costs and provides a strong incentive for water efficiency.
 Metering is also vital to determining how well your distribution system is functioning and where there are leaks in the system.
-For more information and a list of municipal examples and resource in water metering, visit AUMA’s Water Operations and Management for Water Conservation page.
+For more information and a list of municipal examples and resources in water metering, visit AUMA’s Water Operations and Management for Water Conservation page.

 Full cost pricing

 Once your community has a firm understanding of the costs associated with operating your systems, you may choose to employ full cost pricing to recover expenditures.
 Full cost pricing involves setting the prices customers pay to utilize your system at a rate that meets the full costs you assume to provide the service.
 Full cost pricing is not always an easy transition, especially if your municipality is transitioning off of a non-metered flat rate.